 The complex combination of spices in curry is what gives the dish its wonderful, exotic flavor.
 Unfortunately, it is those same spices that can permanently stain if the curry spill is not removed quickly.
 They are even used to dye fabrics.
 Learn how to save your clothing, carpet, and upholstery after curry spills.

-You are going to have the best luck at removing a curry stain if you treat it as soon as possible.
-Begin by using a dull knife edge, spoon or even the edge of a credit card to lift away any curry solids from the fabric.
+You'll have the best luck at removing a curry stain if you treat it as soon as possible.
+Begin by using a dull knife edge, spoon, or even the edge of a credit card to lift away any curry solids from the fabric.
 If you wipe at the stain with a cloth or sponge, you may drive the stain deeper into the fabric fibers.
 This makes it even more difficult to remove.

 If the curry stain is on a colored garment that is dye fast, mix a solution of regular strength (20 percent volume) hydrogen peroxide and water.
 The solution should be very weak: one tablespoon hydrogen peroxide to one-half cup water.
 Hydrogen peroxide is a bleaching agent and should not be used at full strength on colored fabrics.
 Full strength hydrogen peroxide can be used on white fabrics.

-If the stain remains, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and warm water, following package directions.
+If the stain remains, mix a solution of oxygen-based bleach (brand names include OxiClean, Nellie's All-Natural Oxygen Brightener, or OXO Brite) and warm water, following package directions.
 Mix enough of the solution to submerge the entire garment and allow it to soak overnight.
 If the stain is still visible, repeat this soaking step with a fresh solution.
 When no stain remains, launder as usual.

 Always check the stained area before placing the garment in the dryer.
 The high heat from the dryer can permanently set the stain.